afrdian/afrdian/README.md

 ## Current Learning Path

-- Building stronger fundamentals in networking, Linux, and secure programming.
+- Building stronger fundamentals in Linux, low-level behavior, and secure programming.
-- Practicing CTF challenges to improve analytical thinking and exploit development.
+- Practicing CTF challenges to improve analytical thinking and reverse engineering flow.
-- Reading writeups to learn different solving styles and security perspectives.
+- Reading writeups to learn different solving styles and cryptography perspectives.
 - Creating notes and projects that turn solved problems into reusable knowledge.

 ---